-Providing a strong foundation of obedience, using a balanced training method, followed by using commands to desensitize the dog to the laser can successfully reduce a dog’s compulsions.
-Behavioral medicine frequently used by humans, such as Prozac, can be used to help treat this disorder with great success.
+Prevention is the best way to avoid light/shadow obsession.
+Providing a solid foundation of obedience, using a balanced training method, followed by using commands to desensitize the dog to the laser, can successfully reduce a dog’s compulsions.
+Behavioral medicine frequently used by humans, such as Prozac, can help treat this disorder with great success.
 Refocusing your dog’s attention can also help minimize the disorder.
+Using basic obedience commands in an unpredictable progression can help keep your dog on his toes and refocus his attention back to you.
 Purchasing multiple toys with different shapes, functions, and textures will help diversify your dog’s interest.
-Using basic obedience commands in an unpredictable progression can help keep your dog on his toes and refocus his attention back to you (VeterinaryPartner.com).
-Prevention is the best way to avoid light/shadow obsession.

-It may seem like fun or it may seem like an easy way to exercise your dog but it isn’t worth the psychological damage it causes in most dogs.
-Most trainers will advise to never use laser pointers or flashlights with your dog.
-I recently posted this issue on a couple reputable dog trainer forums that I frequent online, and there was story after story of laser pointer-induced Canine Compulsive Disorder.
-So what’s the point?
+Most trainers will advise never to use laser pointers or flashlights with your dog.
+It may seem like fun, or it may seem like an easy way to exercise your dog, but it isn’t worth the psychological damage it causes in most dogs.
+I recently posted this issue on a couple of reputable dog trainer forums that I frequent online.
+There was story after story of laser pointer-induced Canine Compulsive Disorder, So what’s the point?

-Send in the product’s name and where it can be obtained and your favorite dog blog and we’ll do the rest.
+Send in the product’s name and where we can obtain it and your favorite dog blog, and we’ll do the rest.